sachinsu/sachinsu.github.io/work_journal/life.md

         - 70-75% of Maharashtra's GDP is concentrated in Mumbai-Pune belt
         - "What is a village but a sink of localism, a den of ignorance, narrow mindedness, caste and communalism" - Ambedkar
         - Poverty digestors - Take in poor people and provide them income/jobs etc.

+- Life lessons from Munger,

+    1. Wisdom is prevention.

+    2. The fundamental algorithm of life: repeat what works.

+    3. Everything that needs to be said has already been said.
+But since no one was listening, everything must be said again.

+    4. The difference between successful people and very successful people is that very successful people say 'no' to almost everything.

+    5. I did not succeed in life by intelligence.
+I succeeded because I have a long attention span.

+    6. Have maximum financial flexibility to face both hazards *and* opportunities.

+    7. We schedule time to think.
+Most people schedule themselves like a dentist.

+    8. History enables you to keep things in perspective.

+    9. It's an inversion process.
+Start out with failure, and then engineer its removal.

+    10. Life tends to snap you at your weakest link.